Microsoft/azure-docs.pt-pt/articles/azure-vmware/public-ip-usage.md

 ## <a name="limitations"></a>Limitações

-Pode ter 100 IPs públicos por SDDCs.
+Pode ter 100 IPs públicos por nuvem privada.

 ## <a name="next-steps"></a>Passos seguintes